 Since 2013 numbers of age-2 shrimps increased and more than double to 10.85 bn in 2015, considerably above the series 1988-2015 mean of 6.27 bn (Fig. 11 and Table 10).
-The high level of age-2 shrimps was not maintained and numbers of age-2 shrimp was about 72% less in 2017 (3.03 bn).
-However, numbers of age-2 shrimp increased in 2018, and almost doubled its value in 2019 (10.55 bn), comparable to the high 2015 value, is 186% of its past 5 years mean (2014-2018) at 5.66 bn and above to its serial mean (6.20 bn).
-The increase in numbers of 2-age shrimp is caused by a significant rise of age-2 shrimps in the central regions (W5), which account for 89% of the age 2 shrimp.
-The number of age-2 declined to a value far below the serial mean in Disko Bay & Vaigat, and is only 15% of its past 5-yr mean.
-In the southernmost region W7 to W9 age-2 shrimps have always been very few.
+The high level of age-2 shrimps was not maintained, and numbers of age-2 shrimp was about 72% less in 2017 (3.03 bn).
+However, numbers of age-2 shrimp increased in 2018, and almost doubled its value in 2019 (10.55 bn).
+Remained relatively stable in 2020 (9.75 bn) and in 2022 (9.97 bn) which is 139% of its past 5 years mean (2017-2021) and well above to its serial mean (6.32 bn).
+The relatively high numbers of 2-age shrimp are only found in the central regions W1-W4 and in Disko Bay, and at few stations.
+Whereas the number of age-2 in Disko Bay & Vaigat increased, to a value above the serial mean and the values observed for the past 5 and 10 years, the number of age 2 shrimps dropped in Offshore regions, nevertheless still above the serial mean, but below the observed value for the past five-year mean.
+In the southernmost regions W7 to W10 age-2 shrimps have always been very few.

-Disko Bay and Vaigat, which include only about 7% of the survey area, contributed 28-72% of the numbers at age 2 in 1997-2005, and more than 40% in the period from 2006 -2010 (Table 10).
-Whereas the contribution of age-2 shrimp from Disko Bay and Vaigat ranged from 33% to 68% in the years from 2013 to 2017, it was only 3% in 2019 (Table 10, Fig 11a).
-The contribution from offshore regions has historically been lower, but as observed in 2015-2019, except 2016, the abundance of age-2 shrimps are higher than in Disko Bay & Vaigat (Table 10).
+Disko Bay and Vaigat, which include only about 7% of the survey area, has back in time contributed from 30% and up to 72% of the total numbers of age 2 shrimps (Table 10).
+However, over the most recent years numbers of age-2 shrimp have been declining in Disko Bay& Vaigat and accounted for less than 10% of the age-2 shrimps in 2019 and 2020, but account for 40% of the age-2 shrimp in 2022 (Table 10, Fig 11a).
+The contribution from offshore regions has historically been lower, but in 2015-2020, except 2016, the abundance of age-2 shrimps was considerably higher offshore than in Disko Bay & Vaigat (Table 10).

-The age-2 index is correlated with the fishable biomass two, three and four years later (Fig. 13); lags of two to four years in such a correlation might be reasonable considering that the main contribution to the fishable biomass comes from sizes corresponding to ages 4 to 6 years.
+The age-2 index is correlated with the fishable biomass two, three and four years later (Fig. 13a); lags of two to four years in such a correlation might be reasonable considering that the main contribution to the fishable biomass comes from sizes corresponding to ages 4 to 6 years.
 These relationships are corrected for serial correlation (autocorrelation) if it is found significant, which only was the case for the correlation of age 2 shrimps and the fishable biomass with 2 years lag.
-The regressions of age-2 numbers and of fishable biomass with three and four year lag have strong correlation, which indicate that shrimp enter the fishable biomass as 5 to 6 year old shrimps.
+The regressions of age-2 numbers and of fishable biomass with a three or four-year lag have strong correlation, which indicate that shrimp enter the fishable biomass as 5- to 6-year-old shrimps.

 Number of pre-recruits (14-16.5 mm CL) were high from 1999 to 2005, then followed by a declining to a low value in 2014.
 This turned to a significant increase of pre-recruits in 2015, which was not remained in 2016.
-However, the abundance of pre-recruits reach a relatively high value in 2017, has since varied in numbers and is in 2019 above the average from the past five and ten years.
-Numbers of pre-recruits has historically been higher in offshore regions compared to inshore Disko Bay & Vaigat, and 2019 is no exception, while 86% of the pre-recruits are found in offshore regions.
+However, the abundance of pre-recruits reaches a relatively high value in 2017, has since varied in numbers and was in 2020 considerably above the average from the past five and ten years.
+In 2022 numbers of pre-recruits declined to half the value observed in 2020 and is now below the past 5-yr mean.
+Numbers of pre-recruits has historically been higher in offshore regions compared to inshore Disko Bay & Vaigat.
+Despite an increase in numbers of pre-recruits inshore in 2022, 80% of the pre-recruits are found in offshore regions.